Beneficial Ownership Information (BOI) for Authors: Everything You Need to Know

 Are Sole Proprietor Authors Impacted by BOI?

-And it boils down to how your sole proprietorship was created.
+However, if you're foreign, the BOI reporting requirement boils down to how your sole proprietorship was created.

 FinCEN’s FAQ section has more information so you can confirm your specific situation (which you absolutely should do).